You will use 1.5 mL tubes to extract the DNA samples from saliva.

 Label the tube again, so that you can identify which template sample it is.

-Finally, if you are not using the template sample in another protocol right away, store it in the freezer at around -20°C. This will preserve the sample.
+Finally, if you are not using the template sample in another protocol right away, store it in the freezer at around -20°C. This will help preserve the sample.

 Although DNA itself is very stable, there might still be some other proteins in the sample that will degrade it over time.
 The purpose of this protocol is to clean up the saliva sample as much as possible whilst retaining the DNA.
 Storing the sample in the freezer will slow down any reactions from left over proteins and therefore the template DNA sample will be preserved longer.